LeviLucena/CS50-Introduction-to-Computer-Science/README.md

 _Course description_

-<p align="justify">This is CS50x , Harvard University's introduction to the intellectual enterprises of computer science
+<p align="justify" font-size="12"><font-style:>This is CS50x , Harvard University's introduction to the intellectual enterprises of computer science
 and the art of programming for majors and non-majors alike, with or without prior programming experience.
 An entry-level course taught by David J. Malan, CS50x teaches students how to think algorithmically and solve problems efficiently.
 Topics include abstraction, algorithms, data structures, encapsulation,